gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 In 1969, Yvonne, now collaborating with Robert Geroch, developed the concept of a *maximal globally hyperbolic developed* (MGHD), and proved its uniqueness up to diffeomorphisms.
 This is the largest possible piece of spacetime that admits a Cauchy foliation.
 And, thus, for which Einstein's equations imply a deterministic evolution.
 In particular, the [Choquet-Bruhat-Geroch result][inspire/choquet-bruhat-geroch] represents a global uniqueness theorem for solutions diffeomorphic to a MGHD.
 These are called *globally hyperbolic spacetimes*.

 The expectation that the space of all solutions to Einstein's equations contained exclusively globally hyperbolic spacetimes was, ironically, short-lived.
 By 1970, the Penrose-Hawking singularity theorems were fully developed.
-In the presence of spacetime singularities, inextensible differentiable timelike curves acquired finite proper time (they end).
+In the presence of spacetime singularities, inextensible differentiable timelike curves acquire finite proper time (they end).
 Thus, singularities represent boundaries for the MGHD.
-Additionally, singularities can spoil the global well-posedness in a number of different way, *e.g.*, uniqueness alone can be broken by caustics (the focusing of geodesics into a single point), see Figure 4.
+Additionally, they can spoil the global well-posedness in a number of other way, *e.g.*, uniqueness can be broken by caustics (the focusing of geodesics into a single point), see Figure 4.

 Penrose also very clearly defined the concept of Cauchy horizons (CHs).
-These also represent boundaries of the MGHD, beyond which there are inextensible differentiable timelike curves that never punctured a Cauchy surface in the MGHD.
+These are boundaries for MGHD, beyond which there are inextensible differentiable timelike curves that never punctured a Cauchy surface in the MGHD.
 In other words, a fragment of the movie that couldn't be predicted from the initial snapshot.

 CHs are inevitable when closed timelike curves (CTCs) are present, *e.g.*, inside rotating black holes.
-CTCs is just a fancy name for time travel.
-They break uniqueness by puncturing the would-be Cauchy surface many times over, see figure 5.
+CTC is just a fancy name for time travel.
+It breaks uniqueness by puncturing the would-be Cauchy surface many times over, see figure 5.

 Clearly, all these results indicated the very real (and embarrassing) possibility that GR indeed is not a globally well-posed theory, *i.e.*, it is not deterministic.